hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 note:

-Each virtual thread can be associated with multiple Platform (or Carrier) Threads during its lifetime — one at a time though.
+Each virtual thread can be associated with multiple Platform (or Carrier) Threads during its lifetime — one at a time though. (could also be a single one, by the way)
 When a virtual thread executes multiple CPU operations, they may be executed by different carrier threads.

 ---